 Because the term cloud computing is a broad term, it is likely if you have spent any time on the Internet or use devices connected to the Internet that you have used some cloud computing.
 Below are some common examples of cloud computing you have likely heard of or used.

 - Amazon Web Services (AWS) and Amazon EC2 - Amazon.com provides a variety of different cloud computing services

-- Dashlane - Online password service to syncronize and manage passwords between all devices.
+- Dashlane - Online password service to synchronize and manage passwords between all devices.

 - Google App Engine - A service that provides users the ability to create scalable web services that use Google's resources.